danieljbrooks/danieljbrooks.github.io/README.md

 This is my personal and professional website, built using Bootstrap and hosted with Github Pages.

-The site describes my research interests, projects, blog, and contact information.
+The site describes my:
+Research interests
+Projects
+Blog
+Contact information.

 Check it out here: http://danieljbrooks.com.